This is part of Pittsburgh Penguins day at PHT…

 At the conclusion of Charlottetown’s season, he was able to play for the Penguins’ AHL team in Wilkes-Barre/Scranton during the playoffs where he scored five goals and added two assists in only 10 games.

-But Sprong is clearly the team’s best forward prospect at the moment and one of the few players in the system that seems to have top-six potential.
-Whether it’s through his own play forcing his way into NHL action or an injury, he should have an opportunity to be a factor at some point this season.
+But Sprong is still clearly the team’s best forward prospect at the moment and one of the few players in the system that seems to have top-six potential.
+Whether it’s through his own play forcing his way into NHL action or an injury, he should have an opportunity — once he has recovered — to be a factor at some point this season.